Afro-Hondurans

 Afro-Hondurans or Black Hondurans are Hondurans of Sub-Saharan African descent.
 Research by Henry Louis Gates and other sources regards their population to be around 1-2%.
 They descended from: enslaved Africans by the Spanish, as well as those who were enslaved from the West Indies and identify as Creole peoples, and the Garifuna who descend from exiled zambo Maroons from Saint Vincent.
 The Creole people were originally from Jamaica and other Caribbean islands, while the Garifuna people were originally from Saint Vincent and the Grenadines.
-Garifunas arrived in the late seventeen hundreds and the Creole peoples arrived during the eighteen hundreds.
-About 600,000 Hondurans are from Garífuna descent that are a mix of African and indigenous as of Afro Latin Americans.
-Honduras has one of the largest African community in Latin America.
+Garifunas arrived in the late seventeen hundreds and the Creole peoples arrived during the 1800s.
+About 600,000 Hondurans are of Garífuna descent that are a mix of African and indigenous as of Afro Latin Americans.
+Honduras has one of the largest African communities in Central America.

 History

 One of the first African slaves who arrived in Honduras, Juan Bardales, participated in the Spanish conquest of the province, especially in Trujillo.
-Shortly thereafter, Berdales was awarded with his freedom.
+Shortly thereafter, Berdales was awarded his freedom.
 In Honduras, slaves played an important role in the mining industry.
 Many of them came from Africa, from places like Angola or Senegambia, while others came from the Caribbean.
 In 1542, 165 slaves came via Portugal and 150 from Santo Domingo.
 In Honduras, were imported slaves Mandinka kangkurao of the Gambia River in Senegambia.

-By the mid-sixteenth century, between 1000 and 1500 enslaved blacks worked in the gold washings of Olancho, slaves who possibly hailed from Africa.
-In Honduras, in 1590, arrived in Olancho and at Rio Guayape three hundred Africans for work in mining.
-A crew of Angolas worked in the mines and businesses in San Miguel.
+By the mid-sixteenth century, between 1,000 and 1,500 enslaved blacks worked in the gold washings of Olancho; these slaves likely hailed from Africa.
+In Honduras, 300 Africans arrived in Olancho and at Rio Guayape in 1590; they were sent to both areas for mining woo.
+A crew of Angolans worked in the mines and businesses in San Miguel.
 Although many mulattoes and browns also worked in Tegucigalpa on the same dates.
 Between 1750 and 1779, a larger group of African slaves, Carabali and mondongos (a Kongo tribe) people, were taken to Honduras to build the military fort San Fernando de Omoa, the most important in the region.

 In 1796, approximately 300 "French black" from the French colony of Saint Domingue came to Trujillo, in the context of the conflict that gave rise to the independence of Haiti.
 In 1797, the British exported between 2,000 and 4,000 Black Caribs - mixture of Carib Indians and African Blacks - to the island o Roatán in Honduras, because they rebelled against them on the island St. Vincent.
 After this, these Garifuna, as called themselves, migrated to Trujillo and from there, scattered along the coasts of all the Central American mainland until Costa Rica (without reaching this place), especially by the persecutions to which they were subjected by the Spanish authorities.
 Some of them were involved in the civil wars of the time.